Mick Pennisi

 Michael Alfio Pennisi (born March 13, 1975) is an Australian-Filipino former professional basketball player.
-He last played for the GlobalPort Batang Pier of the Philippine Basketball Association (PBA).
-He was automatically hired by Red Bull in 2000.
-He was then traded to San Miguel for future draft picks.
+After playing for the Townsville Suns/Crocodiles of the Australian NBL during the 1990s, Pennisi moved to the Philippines in 2000 and played the rest of his career in the Philippine Basketball Association (PBA).

-Player profile
+College career

-An Australian-Filipino, Pennisi is a very good left-handed 3-point shooter.
-He played five seasons with the Townsville Crocodiles before moving to the Philippines.
-In the 2007–08 PBA Philippine Cup, he was the third highest 3-point field goal shooter behind his former teammate Mike Hrabak and Ren-Ren Ritualo.
-His career high is 29 points.
-He is also a many-time member of the Philippine national basketball team.
+Pennisi played three seasons of college basketball in the United States for the Eastern Michigan Eagles between 1994 and 1997.

 Professional career

-Townsville Crocodiles (1995–1999)
+Townsville Crocodiles (1995–1996; 1998–1999)

-Pennisi started his career with the Townsville Suns of the Australian NBL.
+Pennisi made his professional debut with the Townsville Suns of the Australian NBL in the 1995 season.
+He played a second season with the Suns 1996.
+For the 1998–99 NBL season, Pennisi returned to Townsville, now known as the Crocodiles.

 Red Bull Barako (2000–2008)

-In 2000, he decided to try his luck in the Philippines where he was signed by Red Bull Barako, then an expansion team in the Philippine Basketball Association.
+In 2000, Pennisi moved to the Philippines where he was signed by Red Bull Barako, then an expansion team in the Philippine Basketball Association (PBA).
 There, he was one of the team's stars, along with Lordy Tugade, Junthy Valenzuela, Davonn Harp, and Kerby Raymundo, leading Red Bull to two consecutive Commissioner's Cup championships in 2001 and 2002 PBA Commissioner's Cup.
 He was also a key player in Red Bull's 2006 PBA Fiesta Conference championship-winning squad.